 Harry not only led England U18 to a 62-5 win over Portugal in the FIRA/AER Championship in April 2014 but also scored his maiden try at that level and contributed 30 points in all to his side’s three victories in the tournament that brought the European crown.
 They included a match-winning penalty with five minutes remaining against Wales in terrible, wet and cold conditions.

-He took up the game when 13 at Spratton Hall and his current coaches at Northampton are Mark Hopley, Paul Diggin and Dusty Hare.
+He took up the game when 13 at Spratton Hall and was coached at Northampton by the likes of Mark Hopley, Paul Diggin and Dusty Hare.
 His initial representative honours were for the North U16 side and the Midlands at the same level.

-Harry, who has played in 29 Premiership games for the Saints and scored 44 points, is aiming for a first England cap while his other target is to study politics and economics at university and eventually follow a career in that field.
-He helped the Saints to win the U18 Academies League two seasons ago and is a sporting all-rounder, having represented Northamptonshire U17 at cricket and Manchester United in a tournament at Old Trafford.
+Mallinder helped the Saints to win the U18 Academies League during his younger years and is a sporting all-rounder, having represented Northamptonshire U17 at cricket and Manchester United in a tournament at Old Trafford.